20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ## 4. Complex numbers

-There's very little information about this online, but there's nothing special about implementing complex numbers with dual numbers.
+There's very little information about this online, but there's nothing special about mixing complex numbers with dual numbers.
 You can simply do:

 `complex<dual<float>> my_complex_dual`